dougal/pincountpodcast.com/README.md

 Requirements
 ------------

 Some scripts require a working Ruby interpreter.
-User will be prompted to install required Rubygems if they are not available.

 All other scripts are Bash.

-Audio sync script requires a working install of [FFMPEG](https://ffmpeg.org) so as to determine the episode length.
+See `Brewfile` for other dependencies.

 Setup
 -----

+  1. Install Ruby dependencies: `$ bundle install`
+  2. Install other dependencies.
+On Mac OS: `$ brew tap homebrew/bundle && brew bundle`
-  1. Run `$ cp config/secrets.yml.example config/secrets.yml`
+  3. Run `$ cp config/secrets.yml.example config/secrets.yml`
-  2. Edit `config/secrets.yml` as required.
+  4. Edit `config/secrets.yml` as required.
-  3. Edit `config/website.yml` as required.
+  5. Edit `config/website.yml` as required.

 Adding a New Episode